Adrian Edmondson: Early life

-The second of four children, Adrian Charles Edmondson was born on 24 January 1957 in Bradford, West Riding of Yorkshire to Dorothy Eileen Sturgeon (born 1930) and Fred Edmondson (1929–2014).
-As a child, Edmondson lived with his family in a variety of places including Cyprus, Bahrain, and Uganda, where his father was a teacher in the armed forces.
-In the mid-1980s, his father became the deputy headmaster at the former Drummond Middle School in Manningham, Bradford.
-Edmondson attended Pocklington School, East Riding of Yorkshire from 1968 to 1975.
-In an interview with the Times Educational Supplement, he stated that he did not enjoy his education at Pocklington.
+The second of four children, Adrian Charles Edmondson was born on 24 January 1957 in Bradford, West Riding of Yorkshire, to Dorothy Eileen Sturgeon (born 1930) and Fred Edmondson (1929–2014).
+As a child, Edmondson lived with his family in a variety of places including Cyprus, Bahrain, and Uganda, where his father was a teacher in the British Armed Forces.
+Edmondson attended Pocklington School, East Riding of Yorkshire, from 1968 to 1975, from age 11 to 18.
+In an interview with the Times Educational Supplement (TES), he stated that he did not enjoy his education at Pocklington, and that his group of friends considered the school's printed booklet of "endless" behavioural rules to be "a personal challenge to break".
 Edmondson calculated that during his time at Pocklington, he received a total of 66 strokes of the cane as well as frequent slipperings.

-By the time he was in sixth form, with his parents working abroad, Edmondson began to enjoy himself, "which involved lots of drinking and smoking and petty acts of vandalism."
-He made some good friends at the school and had a favourite teacher, Michael Aubrey.
+By the time he was in sixth form, with his parents were working abroad, Edmondson began to enjoy himself, "which involved lots of drinking and smoking and petty acts of vandalism."
+He made some good friends at the school and had a favourite teacher.

-Aubrey taught English and encouraged Edmondson to pursue drama, casting him in a number of school plays, and allowing him to take time out of other lessons to do drama.
-After Pocklington, Edmondson went to the University of Manchester to study drama, where he met his future comedy partner Rik Mayall, and graduated with a 2:1 degree.
-Edmondson and Mayall soon became best friends and before long found work on the burgeoning alternative comedy scene.